daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Alley Rat (6 Intellect points):** While in a city, you find or create a significant shortcut, secret entrance, or emergency escape route where it looked like none existed.
 Doing so requires that you succeed on an Intellect action whose difficulty is set by the GM based on the situation.
 You and the GM should work out the details.
 Action.

+**Always Tinkering:** If you have any tools and materials at all, and you are carrying fewer cyphers than your limit, you can create a manifest cypher if you have an hour of time to spend.
+The new cypher is random and always 2 levels lower than normal (minimum 1).
+It’s also temperamental and fragile.
+These are called temperamental cyphers.
+If you give one to anyone else to use, it falls apart immediately, useless.
+Action to initiate; one hour to complete.

+**Amazing Copying:** You can use Copy Power to copy more powerful abilities.
+In addition to the normal options for using Effort with Copy Power, if you apply two levels of Effort, the GM chooses a high-tier ability that most closely resembles that power (instead of a low-tier ability).
+Enabler.

 **Amazing Effort:** When you apply at least one level of Effort to a noncombat task, you get a free level of Effort on that task.
 When you choose this ability, decide if it applies to Might Effort or Speed Effort.
 Enabler.

+**Amazing Leap (2 Might points):** You leap through the air and land safely some distance away.
+You can jump up, down, or across to anywhere you choose within long range if you have a clear and unobstructed path to that location.
+If you have three or more power shifts in strength, your leaping range increases to very long.
+If you have five or more power shifts in strength, your leaping range increases to 1,000 feet (300 m).
+Action.

 **Ambusher:** When you attack a creature that has not yet acted during the first round of combat, your attack is eased.
 Enabler.